mah0001/metadata-editor-docs-v2/documenting_document.md

 See the **Quick start: Document** chapter for a quick introduction to the documentation of a publication or report.

-### Create a project
+### Create a new project

 The first step in documenting a publication or report is to create a new project.
 You do that by clicking on `CREATE NEW PROJECT` in the *My projects* page.
 Select *Document* as data type.
-This will open a new, untitled *Project* home page.
+This will open a new, untitled *Project Home* page.

 ![image](img/ME_UG_v1-0-0_documenting_document_project_home_page.png)